-Recent musical theater productions have included Into the Woods, Annie, Seussical, Beauty and the Beast, and A Year With Frog and Toad.
-Students at Sanford, Marcy Open and Anwatin Middle Schools are invited to audition for their schools full-scale musicals produced by Project SUCCESS.
+Recent musical theater productions have included Newsies, Shrek: The Musical and High School Musical.
+Students at Sanford, Marcy Open and Anwatin Middle Schools are invited to audition for their schools full-scale musicals produced by Project Success.
 Audition information is posted well in advance.
-Rehearsal information is mailed to students’ homes, and performance information is sent to school families’ homes.
+Rehearsal information is mailed to students’ homes and performance information is sent to school families’ homes.

 In an effort to engage a variety of talents, the artistic enrichment experiences may also take the shape of spoken word performances, modest student-written plays, working with aerial artists (such as Xelias Aerial Arts), or artist residencies (such as our partnership with Mu Performing Arts).
-Each school’s experience is customized to the needs of the students and the school, and is curated and coordinated by our own Resident Artist, Jeffry Lusiak.
+Each school’s experience is customized to the needs of the students and the school.

 - Mad World: Voices from Middle School, a student-written and performed “jukebox” musical, which was performed at conferences in the Twin Cities and New York City

-- The Stories Project, a collaboration with Mu Performing Arts, is an in-class program for English Language Learner students, utilizing theater as means to empower them to learn to articulate, write, rehearse, and perform their individual migration stories.
+- The Stories Project, a collaboration with Mu Performing Arts, was an in-class program for English Language Learner students, utilizing theater as a means to empower them to learn to articulate, write, rehearse, and perform their individual migration stories.

-- Since 2007, Project SUCCESS has collaborated annually with Xelias Aerial Arts Studio to lead 8th grade students at Minneapolis’ Northeast Middle School through aerial arts exercises.
-Students watch aerial artists peform and then have hands-on experiences — rotating between three stations led by a Xelias teacher.
+- From 2007-2016, Project Success collaborated annually with Xelias Aerial Arts Studio to lead 8th grade students at Minneapolis’ Northeast Middle School through aerial arts exercises.
+Students watched aerial artists perform and then had hands-on experiences — rotating between three stations led by a Xelias teacher.